 April 22, 2023, 8 p.m. – Paul Rishell & Annie Raines

 Paul and Annie are equally passionate about their craft and devoted to the study and performance of a wide range of blues styles, from the syncopated acoustic guitar wizardry of Blind Lemon Jefferson and Son House to Chicagoan “Little” Walter Jacob’s swinging amplified harmonica.
 Paul has reached what Boston Phoenix writer Ted Drozdowski called “a place deep and resonant as Robert Johnson’s crossroads, where authenticity, soul, and a sense of purpose and commitment ring out in every note he sings and plays.”
 Annie has added vocals, mandolin, piano, and other instruments to her musical arsenal, while being recognized by top professionals and fans worldwide as the “queen of the blues harmonica.”
-Says blues legend Pinetop Perkins, “She plays so good it hurts!”
+Blues piano legend Pinetop Perkins said “She plays so good it hurts!”

 Paul Rishell was born in Brooklyn, New York in 1950.
-He started playing surf music and rock ‘n roll, until a friend turned him on to the country blues records of Son House, Robert Johnson, Charley Patton, and Blind Lemon Jefferson.
+He started playing surf music and rock ‘n roll on the drums in the early 60s until a friend turned him on to the country blues records of Son House, Robert Johnson, Charley Patton, and Blind Lemon Jefferson.
 He immediately took up the guitar and in the early 70’s Paul moved to Cambridge, Massachusetts and had the chance to play with many of the first and second generation of blues masters — including Son House, Johnny Shines, Sonny Terry, Brownie McGhee, and Howlin’ Wolf.
 Paul Rishell’s debut recording, BLUES ON A HOLIDAY (Tone-Cool) was released in 1990 to resounding critical acclaim.
 The album was half acoustic, half electric, and established Paul as a masterful, versatile blues player and as well as a deeply soulful singer and songwriter.
-He followed that with SWEAR TO TELL THE TRUTH in 1993, which featured heart-stopping solo performances as well as guest artists Ronnie Earl and the Broadcasters and “Little”Annie Raines.
+He followed that with SWEAR TO TELL THE TRUTH in 1993, which featured solo performances as well as ensembles featuring guest artists Ronnie Earl and “Little”Annie Raines.
 Paul’s original music has been used in plays, films, and countless television shows including Friends, Oprah, and A&E’s Biography.
 He has built up a stellar reputation over 40 years as a performer, teacher, and torchbearer of the country blues tradition.
-His former students include Susan Tedeschi and Michael Tarbox.
-Dirt Road Blues, Paul’s instructional video/CD-Rom for Truefire.com, was released in 2008 with detailed demonstrations and transcriptions of his original songs and songs by Scrapper Blackwell, Blind Boy Fuller, and many others.
-He is currently serving as a visiting artist at Berklee College of Music in Boston.
+His former students include Susan Tedeschi, Michael Tarbox, and Kathleen Parks.
+For the past 11 years he and Annie Raines have been Visiting Artists at Berklee College of Music’s American Roots Music Program.